Waste Management

 Long Term Target

-2023 Targets
+2024 Targets

-2023 Performance
+2024 Performance

 3Rs Principle of Waste Management

-EGCO Group has implemented various waste management and environmental initiatives across its operations.
-One notable project is the EGCO Ecosystem, which has been expanded to 13 power plants and the Khanom Learning Center.
-This initiative promotes waste segregation and proper disposal, aiming to foster environmental awareness among employees.
-To further enhance these efforts, waste reduction training is provided to all employees, equipping them with the skills and knowledge necessary to identify and implement effective waste management practices.
+These initiatives promote proper waste sorting and disposal, with the goal of raising environmental awareness among employees.
+To further support these efforts, training on waste reduction is provided to all employees, equipping them with the necessary skills and knowledge to identify and implement effective waste management practices.

 Furthermore, EGCO Group has implemented a comprehensive approach to managing fly ash from its power plants, emphasizing innovation and R&D on recycling to minimize environmental impact.
 They collaborate with Pozzolanic Philippines Inc. (PPI) to reuse fly ash generated at their facilities as raw material for cement and other construction materials.
 This integration of recycling programs ensures that the waste sent to landfill is dramatically reduced.
-Moreover, the process not only helps in reducing the amount of fly ash produced but also significantly cuts down on landfill greenhouse gas emissions.
+Moreover, the process not only helps in reducing the amount of fly ash produced but also significantly cuts down on landfill greenhouse gas emissions

 These initiatives reflect EGCO Group's commitment to adhering to the 3Rs principle (Reduce, Reuse, Recycle) and showcase their proactive approach in minimizing waste and enhancing sustainability across their operations and communities.

-From January 2023 – January 2024
+From January 2024 - December 2024

-Reduce plastic wastes to landfill
+Reduce waste to the landfill

 Increase recycle rate